zinouzl/SephTestApp/README.md

  </table>

 ##  🔭 Features
-This application provides the following functionality:
+This application provides the following functionalities:

 #### Product List and Reviews
 - Display a list of products with the ability to expand individual product cards to reveal associated reviews.